October 2024: On the way to pizza dinner. From left to right: Andrea, Javier, Rike, Chloé, Jenny

 chloe.haberkorn@zoologi.su.se

-Lorena Ament Velásquez (Independent Postdoc)
+Lorena Ament Velásquez (Independent VR Postdoc)

 lorena.ament@zoologi.su.se